We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 With comprehensive travel insurance, you’ll be able to enjoy the magnificence of Canada with an easy peace of mind, being covered for both medical emergencies and any additional costs if you have to reschedule.Back to top

-As any prepared working holiday permit applicant will know, health insurance is a compulsory requirement for all working holiday permit holders in Canada.
+Health insurance is a compulsory requirement for all working holiday permit holders in Canada.
 Upon entering Canada, you will be asked to show proof of your health insurance for the entire duration of your intended stay.
-So if you intend to stay for two years but only have enough health insurance for one year, you will only be able to receive a visa to last 12 months.
+So if you intend to stay for two years but only have enough health insurance for one year, you will only be able to receive a visa valid to last 12 months.

 “But can’t I just get a cheaper Canadian health insurance when I get there?”